Bluebai22/Bluebai22/README.md

 - ⚡ Fun fact: ...
 -->

+### Hi, I am Lu(Blue)
-🌱 I’m Interested in Business/Data analytics field, using data to provide value and to solve real world problem.
+🌱 I’m Interested in **Business/Data analytics** field, using data to provide value and solve real world problem.

-👯 I’m looking for jobs like Data Analyst/ Business Analyst/ Business intelligence engineer 🔭 Most Used lanuages: Python, R, SQL
+👯 I’m looking for jobs like Data Analyst/ Business Analyst/ Business intelligence engineer

+🔭 Most Used lanuages: **Python, R, SQL**

-📫 How to reach me:lubai@brandeis.edu
+📫 How to reach me: **lubai@brandeis.edu**

+If you have any questions or want to furthur talk about the projects or opportunities, please feel free to reach out to me!
+Your feedback will be more than appreciated!